22FAUNO-SA-Team-1/ClassProjectDocuments/SecurityRequirements.md

 Security Related Issues and Security Advisories

-There are currently open security related issues on Keycloak's Github.
+There are currently no open security related issues on Keycloak's Github.
 This is likely due Keycloak's [security policy](https://github.com/keycloak/keycloak/security/policy) which expressly prohibits opening issues for security related concerns.
 Instead, Keycloak prefers private email communications and no public announcement about the vulnerability until it can be patched.

-Keycloak also maintains a [security advisory](https://github.com/keycloak/keycloak/security/advisories) board on their Github page, which describe (patched) notable security vulnerabilities, along with their severity level.
+Keycloak also maintains a [security advisory](https://github.com/keycloak/keycloak/security/advisories) board on their Github page, which describe notable (patched) security vulnerabilities, along with their severity level.

 ## Overall Planning and Reflection